12 Types of Squash All Home Gardeners Should Know

 These tasty classic squash typically have a green hue and an oblong shape.
 Harvest them young to enjoy the tenderest squash.
 Or pull them when they’re bigger and scoop out the centers to make tasty zucchini boats for dinner.

 These bush plants take up a fair bit of room, so make sure to space them at least 2 feet apart.
 Placing them too close to one another will reduce plant health and fruit production.
-Thankfully, they’re very easy to grow and require little attention besides frequent watering.
+Thankfully, this type of squash is very easy to grow and require little attention besides frequent watering.
 Most zucchini varieties are ready to pick in about 60 days.

 Best For: Summer harvesting and cooking